-In this time of unknowns and discomfort, more of us than ever are being forced to develop new norms for our daily lives.
-We’re learning to grocery shop with social distancing, connect with our friends & family without being physically with them, and limit the way we live our lives on a daily basis, among many other things.
+In these times of unknowns and discomfort, more of us than ever have been forced to develop new norms for our daily lives.
+We learned to grocery shop with social distancing, to connect with our family & friends without being physically with them, and put limits on the way we live our lives on a daily basis, among many other things.

-For so many of us, transitioning to a work from home (WFH) setup is one of the biggest changes this crisis has brought on.
+For so many of us, transitioning to a work from home (WFH) setup is has been one of the biggest changes the Pandemmy has brought on.
+More than two years later, and many of us still haven’t found our way back to the office!
 If you’re anything like me, I used to say working from home would be a dream.
 I could avoid time-wasting activities like commuting, dress however I want, and have everything I need throughout the day right by me.

 Tip 1: Set Your Hours and Stick to Them

 If you’ve done any searches for new WFH tips, this is likely the most common piece of advice you’ve seen.
 There’s a reason for that.
 Working from home can easily alter our perception of home.

 Whereas we used to leave the office and come back to a space free of coworkers, we’re now constantly in the space where the work is getting done.